ArmanMaesumi/Fractal/README.txt

                 2 = Mandelbulb
                 3 = Mandelbox
                 4 = Serpinski Pyramid
-                5 = Menger Sponge intersected with Mandelbulb
+                5 = Menger Sponge intersected with Mandelbox 6 = Mandelbulb intersected with Mandelbox
     5. Press "a" to toggle the mandelbulb animation mode (this makes the mandelbulb animate)
     6. Press "r" to reset camera position/orientation